lambdaclass/concrete/site/content/reference/ARCHITECTURE.md

 - Extern functions and FFI types
 - Entry-point functions (main)

-**Formal semantics** (`Concrete/Proof.lean`) define evaluation for a pure Core fragment:
+**Formal semantics** (`Concrete/Proof.lean`) define evaluation for the admitted authority-free Core fragment. `PROVABLE_V1.md` is the canonical constructor/operation contract; this architecture document does not maintain a second allowlist or a hand-counted theorem total.

-- Integer/boolean literals, arithmetic, comparisons
-- Let bindings, if/then/else, function calls
-- Proven properties: abs/max/clamp correctness, literal evaluation, conditional reduction, arithmetic identities

 **Next extensions:**

-- Structs, enums, and match expressions in the proof fragment
+- operation widths and runtime-failure forms not yet admitted by `ProvableV1`
-- Recursive functions with termination proofs
+- recursive functions with termination proofs, later
 - Source-to-Core traceability for selected-function export

 ## Boundary Rules